alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 ## Folder structure

-- `ACPI` contains original, disassembled & patched DSDT/SSDT files, and a small patching guide.
 - `EFI` contains the EFI files & installation guides for different versions of macOS.
 - `ICC` contains a ICC profile for the display, so that it reduces the "yellowish" colors by default on this laptop.

-## ACPI patching

-This computer requires you to load a patched DSDT on your OC installation to get the battery & trackpad to work.
-For more information, check the [ACPI](ACPI/) folder.

 ## Things that work